PyAr/tutorial/original/floatingpoint.rst

 (although some languages may not *display* the difference by default, or in all output modes).

-Python's builtin :func:`str` function produces only 12 significant digits, and you may wish to use that instead.
+Python's built-in :func:`str` function produces only 12 significant digits, and you may wish to use that instead.
 It's unusual for ``eval(str(x))`` to reproduce *x*, but the output may be more pleasant to look at::